-TDS 1420
+TDS 420

-SPARTACOTE® polyaspartic floors are high performance resinous systems that offer unique design options while maintaining a durable and resistant finished.
+LATICRETE® polyaspartic floors are high performance resinous systems that offer unique design options while maintaining a durable and resistant finished.
 However, it is important to note that no resinous flooring material is self-cleaning or absolutely stain-resistant.
-Regular and routine maintenance of SPARTACOTE polyaspartic flooring is required to assure that the coating system will continue to provide the service for which it was intended.
-The following information will help maintain the flooring for many years.
+Regular and routine maintenance of LATICRETE polyaspartic flooring is required to assure that the coating system will continue to provide the service for which it was intended.
+Within this document, you can find details on the following maintenance information, which will help maintain the flooring for many years:

-REGULAR MAINTENANCE:

-- Dirt and Grime

-- Cleaning Agents

-- Cleaning Procedure
+- Dirt and Grime - Cleaning Agents & Flooring Maintenance Tools - Cleaning Procedure (Residential & Commercial)

-- Periodic Physical Inspections
+- Periodic Inspection Recommendations

-- Snow removal and ice control (where applicable)
+- Snow Removal / Ice Control (where applicable)

-- Repairs to high torque areas and other exposure points
+- Coating Repairs and Recoat